suffolklibraries/lgc/content/collections/events/blank-page-felixstowe.md

         text: 'closest bus stop '
       -
         type: text
-        text: 'is a minute away, and you can find the latest bus timetables on the ' -
+        text: "is a minute's walk away, and you can find the latest bus timetables on the " -
         type: text
         marks: